Toloka/docs/en/guide/concepts/unwanted.md

 # What tasks can't be placed in Toloka?

-Toloka **isn't intended** for tasks that could harm Tolokers, other requesters, or the Toloka platform.
-Your account may get blocked for posting such tasks.
+All new projects in Toloka pass the moderation check before being sent to labeling.
+We will verify the project for compliance with our platform guidelines and for security.
+This is necessary to ensure that Tolokers are getting the best possible experience and don’t encounter any tasks that could potentially be harmful.
+You will be notified if your project doesn't follow the Toloka guidelines and get recommendations to fix the task before launching.
+In this way we're working together toward compliance with platform rules and enhanced security.

+Please read the rules below before placing your tasks.

 ## Guidelines for tasks {#requirements-for-tasks}